syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/paging.md

 ![Grid pager root element](../images/grid-pager-root-element.png)

-## Customizing the Grid pager container element
+## Customizing the grid pager container element

 To customize the appearance of the grid pager container element, you can use the following CSS code: